FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/anatomy-of-jwt.md

 ## Conclusion

 Signed JWT authentication tokens have a header, body, and signature.
-Each plays a vital role in ensuring that JWTs can be used to safely store and transmit critical information, whether about identities or not.
-Understanding all three of these components are critical to the correct use of JWTs as well.
+Each plays a vital auth role in ensuring that JWTs can be used to safely store and transmit critical information, whether about identities or not.
+Understanding all three of these components are critical to the correct use of JWT authentication tokens as well.